 - Trussell J; Contraceptive failure in the United States, Contraception, 2011

-- UKMEC Summary table for intrauterine and hormonal contraception; Faculty of Sexual and Reproductive Healthcare, 2016
+- UK Medical Eligibility Criteria Summary Table for intrauterine and hormonal contraception; Faculty of Sexual and Reproductive Healthcare, 2016

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
 Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
 For details see our conditions.